Exploring Iterative Refinement with Diffusion Models for Video Grounding: Appendix

 In this section, we provide additional ablation studies to further analyze each component in our DiffusionVG.
-This includes the effects of the \textbf{signal scaling} factor $\lambda$, the impact of sampling steps and number of queries on \textbf{inference speed}, the influence of various \textbf{span representations} in decoder, the \textbf{stability} and \textbf{compatibility} of our DiffusionVG and the evaluation of the \textbf{voting strategy}.
+This includes the impact of \textbf{number of queries} on task performance, the the effects of \textbf{signal scaling} factor $\lambda$, the impact of sampling steps and number of queries on \textbf{inference speed}, the influence of various \textbf{span representations} in decoder, the \textbf{stability} and \textbf{compatibility} of our DiffusionVG and the evaluation of the \textbf{voting strategy}.

+\textbf{1.
+Number of Queries}.
+Intuitively, a single query (input noisy span) suffices for recovering the target span in DiffusionVG.
+However, as shown in Fig.3 (Experiments section), the model performance can be enhanced as the number of queries increases in a certain range (from 1 to 5).
+We hypothesize that utilizing a limited number of queries contributes to the rising uncertainty through the generation process.
+Moreover, beyond a certain threshold, increasing the number of queries can have adverse effects on model performance (from 5 to 10).
+This may be attributed to the concurrent rise in low-quality predictions, leading to disturbances in the voting process for determining the best prediction.

-\textbf{Signal Scaling}.
-In Tab.~\ref{tab:signal}, we study the impact of different signal scaling factors that control the signal-to-noise ratios (SNR) of the forward diffusion process.
+\textbf{2.
+Signal Scaling}.
+In Table.~\ref{tab:signal}, we study the impact of different signal scaling factors that control the signal-to-noise ratios (SNR) of the forward diffusion process.
 Unexpectedly, our model exhibits apparent sensitivity to the SNR, resulting in significant performance fluctuations with varying scaling factors.
 Nevertheless, we argue that the choice of the best scaling factor heavily relies on the specific task.
 For instance, most image generation tasks~\cite{Ho_Jain_Abbeel_2020, Dhariwal_Nichol_2021} prefer the value of 1.0, while it is 0.1 for panoptic segmentation~\cite{Chen_Li_Saxena_Hinton_Fleet_2022} and 2.0 for object detection~\cite{chen2022diffusiondet}.
 In line with the latter, our DiffusionVG showcases the best performance with the scaling factor of 2.0.